The Best Cruise Excursions in Bermuda

 If you’re on the hunt for more adventure, check out the Bermuda Triangle Shipwreck Snorkel.
 You’ll dive and swim through two famous Bermuda shipwrecks, the Constellation and the Montana.
 The Constellation is a wooden-hulled four-master (the old ships with racks of sails commonly associated with pirates) that was built in 1918 and sank in 1943.
 Scattered remains of the Montana went down more than 150 years ago, but her iron paddlewheel frames remain intact.
 Each is located on the edge of a surrounding reef loaded with colorful coral and fish.

-Families traveling with kids should spend a day at the Aquarium and Crystal Caves.
+The Aquarium and Crystal Caves are one of the best excursions in Bermuda for families traveling with kids.
 While the islands’ beaches get most of the glory, it’s said that the most breathtaking views are here, underground.
 There are cave ceilings adorned with rare chandelier clusters and delicate crystallized soda straws that hang above deep, clear pools of azure blue water.
 You’ll also see hundreds of species of sea life and more at one of the world’s oldest aquariums.

 5. Bermuda Island Drive

 Ready for pink beaches and hidden caves?
-Find your Bermuda cruise and start planning your perfect escape.
+Explore cruises to Bermuda and start planning your perfect escape.

 Previewing: Promo Dashboard Campaigns Loading date...